Major Allison Digby Tatham-Warter

 The power stations in Nijmegen on the Waal and at Ede on the northern bank of the Rhine were linked by private telephone lines which remained intact while the battle raged.
 The exchanges were controlled by the Resistance and they gave us the information that in the houses and forests of Ede were hidden nearly one hundred and forty men, among them Major Digby Tatham-Warter, D.S.O.
 This officer, a man of calm ingenuity, conducted the conversations that followed between the two power stations.
 Despite the risk of capture he came from his hiding place each evening between nine and ten to the terminal house at Ede and there spoke to the rescue organisations in Nijmegen.
 He passed to those on duty in the power station lists of names of the survivors of the great airborne landing, which included Brigadier Lathbury commanding the First Parachute Brigade.
 During the first two weeks of October, 1944, I sat every evening in the gaunt power station with Major Hugh Fraser, M.B.E., of the S.A.S. (now M.P. for Stafford) listening for the telephone bell.
 It seemed that we were waiting for a signal from the other world.
 The shells from enemy batteries at Arnhem crashed around the Nijmegen Bridge, shaking the power house.
 Beside us sat technical officials, their staunch Dutch faces betraying no emotion.
 We would wait with beating hearts for a faint ring on the telephone and Tatham-Warter's voice.

-Upon returning to England, Digby resumed command of what remained of A Company, and wrote up a report of the defence of Arnhem Bridge which led to Jack Grayburn being posthumously awarded the Victoria Cross.
-There is little doubt that Tatham-Warter played a great part both in the defence of Arnhem Bridge and also in its glory, and for this and his first class involvement with Pegasus I, he was awarded the Distinguished Service Order.
+There is little doubt that Major Tatham-Warter played a great part both in the defence of Arnhem Bridge and also its mythology, and for this and his superb conduct during the events leading up to Operation Pegasus, he was awarded the Distinguished Service Order.
+His citation reads:

 ACCOUNT OF THE 2nd BATTALION'S OPERATIONS